gcamarena5/cis7project/README.md

 This program was created by Gregorio Camarena.

 How to use:
 When prompted, enter the choice displayed on the menu.
-Said option should appear in the console.
+Output for that option will appear in the console.
 Press 4 to exit!